tanliangwei/Python-Data-Structures/Graph/README.md

 # Graphs
 Graphs are data structures which maintains a set of Vertexes (**V**) and a set of Edges(**E**).
 Vertex are nodes in the graph, each containing information for modelling the user's application.
 The edges tells us how the vertex are connected to one another.
 There are several ways of representing this information.
 In this package, two ways will be introduced.

-1. DictGraph - A graph built using a **Hashtable**, otherwise known as Dictionary in python.
+1. Graph - A graph built using a **Hashtable**, otherwise known as Dictionary in python.
 2. VertexGraph - An **object oriented** graph built using a Vertex datastructure and sets **V** and **E**.

 # Graph Operations Summary